To get a library card...

 - Maximum fine for all materials is $7.00 per item.

-- Fines must be below $5.00 to check out new materials.
+- Fines must be below $5.00 to check out new materials or use the public computers.

 Collection Agency and Payment Plans